nearform/afj-bugs-repro/README.md

 #### Notes

-If you are experiencing a `Timeout` error in the React Native application this is due to the Indicio Mediator URL that is not working properly, sometimes it could be down.
+- If you are experiencing a `Timeout` error in the React Native application this is due to the Indicio Mediator URL that is not working properly, sometimes it could be down.
 In this case we suggest to start your own mediator using the [Aries Mediator Service](https://github.com/hyperledger/aries-mediator-service).
+- The issue is not happening if the holder is a NodeJS client, the credential in this case is going to be stored properly without any errors.